 Once you are done, you can leave for the way back.
 Other than that there is a small war memorial right before the pass that you can visit.
 There is nothing else to do here.

 Don’t be stupid like me and come unprepared.
 Get the warmest clothes you can find on the planet and wear them.
 I wore around 4 layers of clothes, a cap, 2 leggings, 2 socks, gloves and a scarf and I was still cold.

-Get a really warm inner or thermals for both top and bottom.
+Get a really warm inner or thermals for both the top and bottom.
 If you have waterproof shoes, that will make a great choice since the ice can melt into your shoes.
 Keep an extra pair of dry socks if you can.
 Layer your clothes since you will start to feel warm as you will go back to Tawang.

 In case of emergency, you can still find warm clothes, shoes and accessories at several army canteens on the top and on the way with reasonable rates.
 Sadly, I won’t say they are too warm but it is at least something.
-If you need it, you can also find some super-warm stuff (like yak wool) in Tawang markets.
+If you need, you can also find some super-warm stuff (like yak wool) in Tawang markets.